It’s Baby’s Day Out! You slather them in Sunscreen Lotion before you step out with them, and then guess what? That poor Baby Skin still gets burned!

 - Soothe that Baby Burn

-- A cold, damp towel.
-Note: you want to apply this, as and when you need it.
+- Note: You want to apply this as and when you need it.

-- Keep their skin Moisturized
+- Keep their skin moisturised

-- Keep those Sunburned Areas covered, when going outside
+- Keep those Sunburned Areas covered when going outside

-If they are already in the Sun when those first symptoms of Sunburn start to appear, you want to take them out of the Sun at once!
+If they are already in the Sun when those first symptoms of sunburn start to appear, you want to take them out of the Sun at once!
 The last thing you want to do is to increase the severity of those burns.

-Did you know, the damage from that Sunburn occurs even later, when the skin dries out?
+Did you know, the damage from that sunburn occurs even later, when the skin dries out?

-To do: After they have sufficiently cooled off, you want to apply a ‘mild’ moisturizing lotion to their burnt skin.
-Note: While Aloe Vera is also a good option here, you do not want to apply it to your baby’s skin, if they are allergic to it.
-Yet another rash setting in, will only compound the problem at hand!
+Note: While Aloe Vera is also a good option here, you do not want to apply it to your baby’s skin if they are allergic to it.
+Yet another rash setting in will only compound the problem at hand!

 Preventing Sunburn in Babies